victor-tucci/ngtcp2/README.rst

 Each library file is built for a particular TLS backend.
 The available crypto helper libraries are:

-- libngtcp2_crypto_openssl: Use OpenSSL as TLS backend
+* libngtcp2_crypto_openssl: Use OpenSSL as TLS backend
-- libngtcp2_crypto_gnutls: Use GnuTLS as TLS backend
+* libngtcp2_crypto_gnutls: Use GnuTLS as TLS backend
-- libngtcp2_crypto_boringssl: Use BoringSSL as TLS backend
+* libngtcp2_crypto_boringssl: Use BoringSSL as TLS backend

 Because BoringSSL is an unversioned product, we only tested its particular revision.
 See Requirements section above.

+Note that GnuTLS has some issues regarding early data.
+GnuTLS client cannot send early data and GnuTLS server will crash when it receives 0RTT packet.

 The examples directory contains client and server that are linked to those crypto helper libraries and TLS backends.
 They are only built